object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

         # Sum polynomial terms from high to low exponent.
         return " + ".join(reversed(terms)) or "0"

-This slightly longer piece of code results from the fact that the linear and constant terms in a polynomial are usually represented slightly differently from the higher-order terms.
+This somewhat longer piece of code results from the fact that the linear and constant terms in a polynomial are usually represented slightly differently from the higher-order terms.
 Having added this new method to our class, we can now observe the result: